About Sacred Spaces

 We recognize that our work is possible because of our incredible team, so we invest in their professional development, providing ample opportunities for on-the-ground learning, mentorship, and meaningful involvement in organizational decision making.
 More information on our guiding principles and staff values can be found at JewishSacredSpaces.org.

 Job Description & Responsibilities

-The Program Director is a new role in leading, developing, and evaluating our current and emerging programs and educational opportunities.
-This Program Director will develop and work to advance and promote strategies, policies, and best practices that strengthen the prevention and response of Jewish organizations to institutional abuses of power.
-The successful candidate will be an integral leader of our program team and a strategic thought partner.
-This is an exciting opportunity for someone who thrives in a remote, fast-paced environment, and is interested in collaborating with innovative professionals as they create large-scale change in the Jewish community.
-The Director reports to the Vice President of Programs.
+The Consulting Services Manager plays a key role in our program team by overseeing our rapidly expanding policy development and case consultation services.
+This position will be an integral part of building and expanding these critical service offerings for Jewish organizations.
+This is an exciting opportunity for someone who thrives in a remote, fast-paced environment, is able to navigate complex situations, work with people from diverse backgrounds and experiences, and is interested in collaborating with innovative professionals as they create large-scale change in the Jewish community.
+The Manager reports to the Vice President of Programs.

 Qualifications and Skills of Ideal Candidate

 Sacred Spaces believes strongly that all applicants, including Sephardi and Mizrahi Jews, Black and Indigenous people, people of color, people of all abilities, people of all religions, and LGBTQIA people should be considered fairly for employment opportunities regardless of identity.
 We are most interested in finding the best candidate for the job, and we recognize that the best candidate may have different qualifications from those listed below.
 This position could also be an opportunity for someone with experience in one of these areas to build skills in another area.
 If you believe you are poised to excel at this important work, we encourage you to apply!